“We love NV as part of a nutritional strategy and hope they never stop making it.” ~Bonnie

 Which leads us to when Aunt Leona was on her death bed; Hospice, clergy and family were all there.
 Aunt Leona said goodbye to me, to everyone.
 I was crying not yet willing to accept that Aunt Leona would be gone.
 I one last time desperately pled to my Aunt Leona with tears running down my face.
 “Aunt Leona for me will you PLEASE just try NV as part of a nutritional strategy?!
-It’s just whole food and I just know it can help you” and went on to tell her more not knowing what she heard or was listening to.
-I told her about all the essential amino acids, explained the research today linking that to neuro repair.
-I told her about whole food nutrition, slow growing vegetation, easily digestible aspect of why this could help.
+It’s just food and you need the nutrition” and went on to tell her more not knowing what she heard or was listening to.
+I told her about all the essential amino acids, explained the research today about nutrition and cognition links.
 I again didn’t know if she listened or heard, but clearly she did.

 That day she agreed to try what she called NV –the “Lisa drink” (which is what she still calls NV to this day) as part of a nutritional strategy She was given a small Dixie cup and liking it she held out her hand for more, again and again.
 This was the day she said “goodbye” to me and everyone.
 That day all were convinced that she only agreed to drink NV as part of a nutritional strategy because she was dying and I guess because I begged her as a last wish from me.